masonicboom/graphpaper/README.md

 # Graph Paper Analysis

-See full writeup at https://masonsimon.com/2018/04/16/quantifying-graph-paper-quality/.

 ## Usage

-Run `Rscript cluster.R` to generate `graphpaper*.png` and output cluster stats.
+Run `make`.
+That will generate the cluster results in `results/clustered_*.png`, the numerical results in `results.tsv`, and print out those numerical results in a nice table.
 Read `cluster.R` (it's short) and [https://masonsimon.com/2018/04/16/quantifying-graph-paper-quality/](the writeup), for more details.

 ## Equipment